Review of Purina Bella Pate Dog Food Cups

 Purina Bella Pate Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

-The Purina Bella Pate product line includes 6 wet dog foods.
+The Purina Bella Pate product line includes the 10 recipe cups listed below.

-Purina Bella Porterhouse Steak Flavor was selected to represent the other products in the line for this review.
+Purina Bella Porterhouse Steak Flavor in Juices was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food

 Ingredients: Beef, beef broth, meat by-products, liver, chicken, carrageenan, locust bean gum, minerals [potassium chloride, zinc sulfate, ferrous sulfate, copper sulfate, manganese sulfate, potassium iodide], sodium selenite, natural porterhouse steak flavor, calcium sulfate, magnesium sulfate, choline chloride, guar gum, xanthan gum, calcium carbonate, vitamins [vitamin E supplement, niacin (vitamin B-3), thiamine mononitrate (vitamin B-1), calcium pantothenate (vitamin B-5), pyridoxine hydrochloride (vitamin B-6), vitamin B-12 supplement, riboflavin supplement (vitamin B-2), vitamin A supplement, folic acid (vitamin B-9), vitamin D-3 supplement, biotin (vitamin B-7)